-With the wheels on the ground, tighten the nuts fully and check if they are tight as quickly as possible.
+With the wheels on the ground, tighten the nuts as fully as possible and check the tightness as soon as possible (tightening torque 160 Nm).

 Position the trim.

 Anti-theft bolt

 If you use anti-theft bolts, fit these nearest the valve (otherwise it may not be possible to fit the wheel trim).